Online Poker in Arizona: Gambling Laws and Regulations

-“One act of risking or giving something of value for the opportunity to obtain a benefit from a game or contest of chance or skill or a future contingent event but does not include bona fide business transactions which are valid under the law of contracts including contracts for the purchase or sale at a future date of securities or commodities, contracts of indemnity or guarantee and life, health or accident insurance.”
+“One act of risking or giving something of value for the opportunity to obtain a benefit from a game or contest of chance or skill or a future contingent event but does not include bonafide business transactions.”

 The state allows four main types of legal gambling:

 - Pari-Mutuel Wagering

 - Charitable Gaming